puma314/MTP2-no-tuning-parameter/README.md

 # Generating Figure 1

-To generate Figure 1 of the paper, run `generate_figure_.py` with the relevant arguments.
+To generate Figure 1 of the paper, run `generate_figure_.py` with the relevant arguments (specified at the top of the script).
 Generally you want to make sure that the graph type is correct and that `p`, the number of nodes in the graph, is set properly.
 Also specify the output directory where you want the intermediate results to be saved, and make sure that it exists.